tfpk/lifetimekata/exercises/02_lifetimes_explained/README.md

 ## Okay, so what do we do?

-The problem we've seen here is that when a function might output a reference with a specific lifetime, it needs to know what it's lifetime was (and therefore, from which inputs that lifetime came).
-Once the compiler knows that, it is able to check for dangling references.

-So, let's tell the compiler that certain references in the function signature must both be valid over the same region of code.
-In other words, they must share a lifetime.
+What we can see here is that dangling references aren't usually caused by the function, but by how we call that function.
+What we want to do is restrict how the user can call a function, so that they are only allowed to call it if the compiler can ensure that the lifetimes are valid.

+The compiler can only decide if the function is correct if it knows how the lifetimes of it's inputs and outputs interact.
+So, we need to tell the compiler when lifetimes of inputs and outputs need to be the same.

+What we can do is tell the computer "my function works for any lifetimes, as long as the lifetimes of these inputs/outputs are the same".
 Let's take a look at the syntax of this:

 ```rust